Derivation of effective gradient flow equations and dynamical truncation of training data in Deep Learning: Introduction

 We denote the empirical probability distribution on $\R^Q$, associated to the $\ell$-th cluster of training inputs, by \eqn \mu_\ell(x):= \frac1{N_\ell}\sum_{i=1}^{N_\ell} \delta(x-x_{\ell,i}^{(0)}) \,, \eeqn where $\delta$ is the Dirac delta distribution.
 We write \eqn \widetilde y_\ell := (W^{(Q+1)})^{-1}y_\ell \eeqn for notational convenience, with $W^{(Q+1)}$ fixed.

 We define the notion of {\em cluster separated truncations} that accounts for the $\ell$-th truncation map acting nontrivially only on training inputs in the $\ell$-th cluster, but acting on all other clusters as the identity, $\tau^{(\ell)}(x_{\ell',i}^{(0)})=x_{\ell',i}^{(0)}$ for all $\ell'\neq\ell$.
 This property was crucially used in \cite{cheewa-2} and \cite{cheewa-4}.
 It requires the supports of $\mu_\ell$, $\ell=1,\dots,Q$, to be sufficiently separated from one another.
+See for instance \cite{phulam20} for algorithms detecting the clustering of data.